ltorroba/ltorroba.github.io/_projects/02-machine-reading-extensions.md

 collection: projects
 ---

-For the _Machine Learning for Language Processing_ course at Cambridge, I explored some extensions to our (then under-review) ACL 2020 paper "Machine Reading of Historical Events" ([Honovitch et al., 2020](../../publication/2020-acl-machine-reading-historical-events)).
+For the _Machine Learning for Language Processing_ course at Cambridge, I explored some extensions to our (then under-review) ACL 2020 paper "Machine Reading of Historical Events" ([Honovich et al., 2020](../../publication/2020-acl-machine-reading-historical-events)).
 In that paper, we explore how to order historical events chronologically based on short textual descriptions of events and, optionally, some contextual information extracted from Wikipedia.

 In my report, I conducted two sets of experiments.